Sebastian Kleinschmidt, M.A.

-In order to answer these questions my project will approach aforesaid visions from a narratological (esp.
-Fludernik 1996 and von Contzen 2014, 2016) and a rhetorical point of view.
+In order to answer these questions my project will approach aforesaid visions from a narratological and rhetorical point of view (esp.
+Phelan 2018, Fludernik 1996 and von Contzen 2014, 2016).
 Aspects such as the role of the narrator – whether we even can and need to identify one –, perspective, narration of consciousness, time and space as well as the visions’ use of orality and literacy will be analysed and their function for understanding the important Christian concept of salvation will be shown.
 Thereby, the visions’ role in lay piety and their popularity will become clear.

 Additionally, this thesis also (implicitly) aims to propagate narratology for medieval literature by showing the (dis-)advantages of utilising this modern concept.

-- SoSe 2017 Übung: Middle English Romances (State Board Exam P reparation)
+- Summer Semester 2017: Middle English Romances (State Board Exam Preparation)

-- mit Verena Linder-Spohn.
+- with Verena Linder-Spohn.
 “Was ein Rahmen möglich macht: Die mittelalterliche Vision als ‚Spielraum‘ des Fiktionalen.“ Geschichte der Fiktionalität.
-Ergon Verlag. (forthcoming)
+Baden-Baden: Ergon Verlag, 2018.

 - mit Verena Linder-Spohn und Thorsten Glückhardt.
-Renarrativierung in der Vormoderne (conference proceedings).
-Ergon Verlag. (in preparation)
+Renarrativierung in der Vormoderne.
+Funktionen, Transformationen, Rezeptionen.
+Baden-Baden: Ergon Verlag, 2019.

 - “‘Am I supposed to know who or what that is?’: ‘Medieval’ Overload in Shawn Speakman’s The Dark Thorn (2011)?”, presented at The Middle Ages in the Modern World (MAMO 3), Manchester, United Kingdom (Jun/Jul 2017)